-Financial planning has oftentimes been regarded as something only reserved for the rich and only what the rich people can afford to do.
+Financial planning has oftentimes been regarded as something only reserved for the rich.
 Is this a fair observation?
 Is it true that if you are not rich, you should drop the idea of financial planning altogether?

-Real estate planning allows the smooth distribution of estate and wealth to be possible, preventing the next generation to be trapped in financial struggles of having to pay off debts and protect the wealth that was built by the deceased which ensures that the family does not backtrack in the event of death.
+Real estate planning allows the smooth distribution of estate and wealth to prevent the next generation to be trapped in financial struggles and protect the wealth that was built to ensures that the family does not backtrack in the event of death.

 Based on the statistics published by Agensi Kaunseling dan Pengurusan Kredit (AKPK), reasons people requested for their help are generally of the following nature:-

-If you embrace financial planning, what you essentially will have to do is to look at your personal finances in totality and then make decisions that are smarter and less attached to your desires and emotions for instant gratification.
-It does not involve you having to eat less or not go out with your friends at all.
+By embracing financial planning, you will essentially have to look at your personal finances in totality and then make decisions that are smarter and less attached to your desires and emotions for instant gratification.

-In addition, there are a few ways to build wealth.
-Apart from inheritance, employment and entrepreneurship, sound financial planning is another way to sustain wealth.
-Unlike the other ways, financial planning is up to us and it is a process we have full control over.
+In addition, sound financial planning is another way to sustain wealth.
+Unlike any other ways, financial planning is up to us and it is a process we have full control over.

-Also, you do not require the help of any Financial Planning Professional in order to start taking control of your personal finances and financial affairs.
-All it takes in my opinion, is for us to have awareness and determination to follow the approach.
+Also, a Financial Planning Professional is NOT required in order to start taking control of your personal finances and financial affairs.
+All it takes is to have awareness and determination to follow the approach.
 One of the critical qualities is for us to have a strong financial foundation.
-After all, the future requires cash reserves to tide us through.

 If you have any suggestions on this article, please send to email@example.com.